Hall of Fame Celebrates Wrestling in the Olympics

 The museum proudly displays the gold medals won by Robin Reed in 1924, Bobby Pearce and Jack VanBebber in 1932, Frank Lewis in 1936, Doug Blubaugh in 1960, Bruce Baumgartner in 1984 and 1992, John Smith in 1988 and 1992 and Jake Varner in 2012.

-It also has Olympic silver medals won by Ross Flood and Danny Hodge in 1936 and 1956, respectively, and the Olympic bronze medals won by Patricia Miranda and Coleman Scott in 2004 and 2012, respectively.
+It also has Olympic silver medals won by Ross Flood and Danny Hodge in 1936 and 1956, respectively, and Baumgartner in 1988, and the Olympic bronze medals won by Patricia Miranda and Coleman Scott in 2004 and 2012, respectively, and Baumgartner in 1996.

 Baumgartner’s four Olympic medals (two gold, one silver and one bronze) and his nine World Championship medals (three gold, three silver and three bronze) are displayed in a cabinet in the entryway that was crafted by Baumgartner and fellow Distinguished Member Greg Strobel.